You’ve probably heard some of the madness that surrounds Black Friday; well, it’s about to get a little crazier!

 However, the government stepped in and flooded the market with gold, causing prices to fall and many investors to lose their fortunes.

-The predecessor to Black Friday were the Santa Claus parades.
+The predecessor to Black Friday was the Santa Claus parades.

 Over the years, the Macy’s Thanksgiving Day Parade has become part of the holiday season rituals in America.